Just like you can choose how you’d like your eggs for breakfast, you can also choose which types of content writing you want to do for a living.

 4. Lead Generation Writing

-One of the cleverest types of content writing has to lead generation.
-(Wait, is cleverest even a word?
-And I call myself a writer…)
+One of the cleverest types of content writing has to be lead generation.

 Why?
 Well, a lead generation writer is a master in the power of persuasion.
 They understand the psychology behind driving people to action, whether it’s subscribing to a newsletter or buying a product.